Wenfengcheng/XamFormsMvxTemplate/README.md

 This is a project to build a Visual Studio 2017 extension to help you start developing with Xamarin.Forms 3.1 and MvvmCross 6.1

-You can download the extension from [the Visual Studio gallery](http://linkshrink.net/Mu7/VisualStudioMarketplace).
+You can download the extension from [the Visual Studio gallery](http://linkshrink.net/Mu7/VisualStudioMarketplace) or [download VSIX from this repo](http://linkshrink.net/Mu7/VSIXProject) (after ads).

 ## Requirements